-The Portfolio's short-term bond focus detracted from its performance relative to longer-term bonds.
-Corporate and provincial credit spreads widened slightly over the period, detracting from the Portfolio's performance, as did its exposure to the Securitization sector.
-Other detractors from performance included holdings in poorly performing non-agency Canadian government bonds, and AAA- and AA-rated corporate bonds.
+The Portfolio's allocation to federal bonds detracted from its performance, as they underperformed corporate and provincial bonds over the period.
+Exposure to the Energy sector also detracted from the Portfolio's performance, as did holdings in poorly performing non-agency Canadian government bonds and BBB-rated corporate bonds.